Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 Check out the sources for further explanations.

-**NOTE: At this stage, the demo is based on a version of LS .NET SDK that is currently available only as a prerelease.
-Skip the notes below and refer to the [for_Lightstreamer_5.x](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_5.1.1) tag for a demo version suitable for building and deploying.**
+**NOTE: At this stage, the demo is based on a version of LS .NET SDK that is currently available only as a pre-release.
+Skip the notes below and refer to the "for_Lightstreamer_5.1.1" tag for a demo version suitable for building and deploying.**
 <!-- END DESCRIPTION lightstreamer-example-portfolio-adapter-dotnet -->

 ## Install